Which Insecticides Get Rid of Flies & Insects?

-There are many insect control products available on the market, toxic and non-toxic, which can be divided into different categories depending on their mode of action against the insects (click on links below).
+There are many bug sprays and insect control products available on the market, Natural and Chemical, which can be divided into different categories depending on their mode of action against the insects (click on links below).

 Natural / Non-toxic Insecticides or Monitors (slower action)